 Off The Record is a registered charity and has been supporting young people from Havant, Portsmouth and the surrounding areas since 1977.
 It is an independent organisation, not to be confused with other agencies across the country that may have a similar name.

 The volunteers offer support to young people.
 They work within an ethical framework for volunteers, using counselling skills as well as Youth Access guidelines of good practice and Hampshire Safeguarding Board policies and procedures.

 Off The Record welcomes any young person in difficulty, whatever their circumstances and each year receive many contacts from young people.
 They will also offer some support for parents/guardians, as well as appropriate resources.

 Hampshire Youth Access (HYA) is a partnership of 12 leading agencies providing counselling, information, advice, and support to children and young people aged 5 to 17 across Hampshire.

 They also give advice and information to anyone concerned about a child or young person’s emotional wellbeing.

-By working together and getting in contact with others, they are able to share experience and best practice.
+By working together and getting in contact with others, they are able to share experiences and best practices.
 This means that they are in a good position to help improve outcomes for children and young people.

-Solent Mind is a registered charity providing a wide range of high-quality services to support people with mental health problems across the Southern Region.
+Solent Mind, and the Solent NHS Trust, are registered charities providing a wide range of high-quality services to support people with mental health problems across the Southern Region.
 Other NHS programmes offer a variety of alternate reach-out and contact options, such as talking therapies and psychological therapies.